dockerian/poetry/blog/poetry-study.md

   > For those poets who need a confidence boost from time to time, this book may well be your new trusty companion.
   > Expect to come across a range of brilliant essays on all things poetry, like forming exciting ideas and navigating classic poetry techniques.
 At the same time, many appreciate this book for its comforting approach to the entire writing poetry process – acknowledging the inevitable self-doubt, the challenges of writing in a hyper-digital era and the forever rocky stability of a writing career.
 Even better – it encourages you to tackle it all at your own pace too.
   > Even if you have no idea where to start, hopefully, there’s something in here to help get you going.
 Remind yourself of the reasons why writing poetry interests you.
 Maybe you’re looking for a new way to express your thoughts and ideas, or you feel you have something important to say.
-  > If so, remember the words of Carol Ann Duffy, “the poet must feel that they have something to give,” says Carol Ann.
+  > If so, remember the words of Carol Ann Duffy, “the poet must feel that they have something to give”, says Carol Ann.
 Keen to learn more?
 Take a look at her BBC Maestro course, Writing Poetry.

 * "**The Practice of Poetry** - Writing Exercises From Poets Who Teach" edited by *Robin Behn* and *Chase Twichell*: This anthology features writing exercises and prompts from renowned poets.
 It provides a range of approaches and perspectives on the craft of writing poetry, making it a valuable resource for both beginners and experienced poets.